My Cheatsheets

 }

-Reducer functions are a key concept in state management patterns like Redux, but they're also useful in React for managing local component state2.
+Reducer functions are a key concept in state management patterns like Redux, but they are also useful in React for managing local component state.
 They help keep state transitions predictable and easy to understand.